 - and add some low FODMAP ketchup from Fody Foods (affiliate link).
 Also a great dip for these baked tater tots.

-If you try this recipe, let me know!
-Leave a comment, rate it, and don’t forget to tag a photo #mygutfeeling on Instagram.
+If you try these low FODMAP veggie burgers, let me know!
+Leave a comment, rate it, and don’t forget to tag a photo with #mygutfeeling on Instagram.
 Cheers, friends!

 Low FODMAP Veggie Burgers

 - 2 cups | 2,65 oz | 75 gr spinach washed, drained and roughly chopped

 - 4 tbsp garlic infused olive oil OR olive oil + 1 garlic clove (removed before adding bell peppers and spinach)